 Finding a good bartender is easier said than done.
-Sure, there are the standard, industry-agnostic interview questions you ask most job candidates, but what are the key questions you should be asking potential bartenders?
-We’ve looked into some tested questions and tells that will make the process for interviewing your next bartender candidate easy.
+Sure, there are the standard, industry-agnostic interview questions you ask most job candidates, but what are the key questions you should be asking when interviewing a bartender?
+We’ve looked into some tested questions and tells that will make the process for interviewing a bartender candidate easy.

 It’s a sensitive and crutial question, and if you ask a dozen bartenders you may get a dozen answers.
 Generally, you’re looking for some variation of three different themes.
 The first of which is appealing to the patrons’ friends.
 Unruly patrons are more likely to listen to friends than a bartender.
 The second is to space out drinks and make sure they get plenty of water, usually ignoring the patron as best one can on a pretense of business.
 The third is the direct and honest approach.
 Some mention of these answers should be touched on.